Administrative Procedure 180

 - title and contact information of who can answer questions about the collection.

-- No personal information may be collected unless collection is specifically authorized by the School Act, other provincial legislation, or the information relates directly to and is necessary for an operating program or activity of the Division.
+- No personal information may be collected unless the collection is specifically authorized by the Education Act, other provincial legislation, or the information relates directly to and is necessary for an operating program or activity of the Division.

 - Administration shall ensure the appropriate form is used for the collection of personal information as follows:

 - The information provided through the online New Student Registration Form and Correction Verification Form processes satisfies the Division’s requirement to notify the parent or guardian of the ways in which the personal information may be used in the school context.

 - The Consent for Media or Third-Party Use of Student Information Form (Form 180-1) ensures informed consent from the parent or guardian when interviews are undertaken or when photos, videos or videoconferences are taken and used by the media or an outside organization and where an individual student is identified by name or face, and the material is to be used for purposes outside of the school.

 - The Collection and Use of Student's Personal Information (FOIP) Form (Form 180-2) ensures informed consent from the parent or guardian when posting any student personal information, including name, grade, individual photographs, group and class photographs, and participation in extracurricular activities to the school or Division website or social media accounts.
 The consent is collected on the online New Student Registration Form and reaffirmed annually on the Returning Student Registration Form.

 - In accordance with the FOIP Act, staff shall follow the guidelines outlined in the Division Best Practices Regarding Use of Personal Information (Appendix 180-A).